openatx/uiautomator2/README.md

     Command will be terminated when `r.close()` called.

 ### Session
-Session represent an app lifestyle.
+Session represent an app lifecycle.
 Can be used to start app, detect app crash.

 * Launch and close app